nightduck/stormWatch/webpage/README.md

 ## Website

-To test and run the website locally on your device, you can simply navigate to this folder and
+To test and run the website locally on your device, you can simply navigate to this folder and in a terminal,

     python app.py

+Then, copy the link from the terminal and paste to a web browser (Google Chrome prefered).

 Make sure to use the right link for Lambda REST call in tormWatch/webpage/static/map.js